Nuchal translucency is the name for the fluid behind the neck of your baby.

 The levels can be assessed from a simple blood test taken from you either before or on the same day as the Nuchal Translucency ultrasound is performed.
 The results can be compared to the expected results in a pregnancy at the same gestational age.
 Simply by adding this blood test to the screening process, increases the detection rate from 80% up to 90%.
 This additional 10% detection means that half of the Down syndrome affected pregnancies that are not being detected by your age and Nuchal Translucency alone, are now able to be detected by including the additional information from the blood test.

-Blood tests are to be done a week prior to the ultrasound at a pathology collection centre of your choice.
+Blood tests are to be done a week prior to the ultrasound at a pathology collection centre of the patient’s choice.

 Why should I have an anatomy scan at the same time?